Eugene-Kwaka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths counts the number of directories in the PATH.

 4-global_variables prints the environment variables.

+5-local_variables lists all local and env variables and functions.